jon-heard/obsidian-inline-scripts/README.md

 ***

 ## REFERENCE: Settings
-- __Shortcut-files__ - A list of addresses to notes containing shortcut-files.
+- __Shortcut-files__ - A list of addresses (folder-paths and filenames) of notes containing shortcut-files.
     - The "Add file reference" button adds a new entry for a shortcut-file address.
     - The "Import full library" button downloads and sets up the entire __Text Expander JS__ shortcut-file library into your vault.
 Any existing library files are updated to the latest version.
     - To the right of each shortcut-file entry are a set of buttons.
-        - The up and down button let you shift the entry up and down in the list.
+        - The up and down button let you shift the shortcut-file entry up and down in the list.
-        - The trashcan button lets you delete the entry.
+        - The trashcan button lets you delete the shortcut-file entry.
 - __Shortcuts__ - A list of shortcuts, which are Test and Expansion string pairs.
 This lets you add individual shortcuts directly, without needing a shortcut-file.
-    - The "Add shortcut" button adds a blank entry for a new shortcut to the bottom of the Shortcuts setting.
+    - The "Add shortcut" button adds a blank shortcut entry to the bottom of the Shortcuts setting.
-    - The "Add defaults" button adds the default shortcuts to the end of the Shortcuts setting.
+    - The "Add defaults" button adds default shortcuts to the Shortcuts setting.
     - To the right of each shortcut entry are a set of buttons.
-        - The up and down button let you shift the entry up and down in the list.
+        - The up and down button let you shift the shortcut entry up and down in the list.
-        - The trashcan button lets you delete the entry.
+        - The trashcan button lets you delete the shortcut entry.
 - __Prefix & Suffix__ - These settings let you define what a typed shortcut starts and ends with to signify that it is a shortcut.
 They default to `;;` and `;` on desktop platforms and `!!` and `!` on mobile platforms.
     - Both the prefix and suffix _must_ be defined.
 If not then they will revert when you leave the __Text Expander JS__ plugin options.
     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`;;`).
 If it does then these settings will revert when you leave the __Text Expander JS__ plugin options.
     - If there are any errors with the prefix & suffix entries, a an error message in a red box will appear above the prefix & suffix textboxes.
-- __Developer mode__ - When turned on, the shortcut-files will be reloaded whenever you leave a shortcut-file note (select a different note, or close the shortcut-file note).
+- __Developer mode__ - When turned on, all shortcuts will be reloaded whenever you leave a shortcut-file note (by selecting a different note, or closing the shortcut-file note).
 This adds a slight delay, but lets you develop shortcut-files more rapidly.
 - __Allow external__ - When turned on, shortcuts are able to run shell commands.
 This is a powerful ability that a maliciously written shortcut can abuse to do serious damage to your computer.
 Make sure you trust your shortcuts before turning this on.

 ***